 So, which service do we recommend?

-MyCompanyWorks gets a lot of things right: their track record, good features in their packages, and a professional support team.
+MyCompanyWorks gets a lot of things right: their track record, good value in their packages, and a professional support team.
 And their reputation is hard to compete with.

 But we think Northwest competes with them and comes out on top.
-MyCompanyWorks may be Northwest’s equal on several fronts, but Northwest wins where it counts: customer support and pricing.
-Their top-notch pricing and unrivaled customer support seals the deal for us.
+MyCompanyWorks may be Northwest’s equal on several fronts, but Northwest has the best customer support in the industry, and their inclusion of a full year of registered agent service essentially evens out the pricing difference.